-Form of Compensation: Subject to approval by the employee's Leader, an employee may elect either to receive overtime pay or to accrue compensating time.
+Form of Compensation: Subject to approval by the Clerk or the Secretary, as applicable, an employee may elect either to receive overtime pay or to accrue compensating time.
 This option must be elected by January 1st or within 30 days of hire into the position if after January 1st.
-Once the employee makes an election, it may not be changed during the calendar year.
-If necessary to meet operational needs, a Leader may require that all overtime be paid, in lieu of being awarded as compensating time.
-Even if an employee has elected to receive compensating time, once the employee reaches 120 hours of compensating time, all overtime hours accrued for the remainder of the calendar year must be paid.
-During the legislative session, the use of compensating time will be considered by a Leader in accordance with the provisions for use of vacation leave.
+Once the employee makes an election, it may not be changed during the calendar year, unless a request for change is approved by the Clerk or the Secretary, as applicable, in which case that election may not again change during the calendar year.
+If necessary to meet operational needs, the Clerk or the Secretary, as applicable, may require that all overtime be paid, in lieu of being awarded as compensating time.
+Employees will continue to accrue compensating time above the standard or prorated cap.
+If an employee has elected to receive compensating time, all overtime hours in excess of the accrual limit will be paid out in the first full pay cycle after the conclusion of the relevant session.
+During the legislative session, the use of compensating time will be considered by the Clerk or the Secretary in accordance with the provisions for use of vacation leave.